 ApexSQL Monitor does have the ability to connect to monitored servers using a windows account that is different from the service account.
 It accomplishes this via the ability to use impersonation, so users who cannot apply this approach can still use the application without any restrictions

 The advance of such an approach is that ApexSQL Monitor is not forcing user impersonation for connecting to the monitored instance and thus avoids the additional use of resources.
-Such an approach is particularly important for users that monitor a large number of instances as this relieves the ApexSQL Monitor service from being forced to perform impersonation whenever connects to the monitored instance to collect the performance data.
+Such an approach is particularly important for users that monitor a large number of instances as this relieves the ApexSQL Monitor service from being forced to perform impersonation whenever it connects to the monitored instance to collect the performance data.

 An additional benefit for users that have to monitor a large number of instances is that they do not have to enter any credentials when adding the instances for monitoring.
 Leaving the User and Password fields empty on the Add server page, allows the ApexSQL Monitor service to use its own account for establishing a connection.